 Of course, I wasn’t ready to get married at the age of 19 and when I told them that, they said they couldn’t condone our relationship, and that I was never to darken their door again as long as I was going to live such an amoral life.

-Now, I knew I wasn’t going to marry this guy, but he was my first love and I knew that what I had with him was a good thing, not something evil.
+Now, I knew I wasn’t going to marry this boy, but he was my first love and I knew that what we had together was a good thing, not something evil.
 You know that first true love that takes your breath away and makes you see the world with new eyes?
 That was our relationship, and I knew it was a good thing.
 So I told my parents that I wasn’t going to stop seeing him.

-My parents refused to accept this decision.
-So they said goodbye, got back in their car and drove away and I was suddenly completely on my own with no safety net at the age of 19.
+My parents refused to accept this decision, said goodbye, got back in their car and drove away.
+I was suddenly completely on my own with no safety net at the age of 19.
 It was scary but also exhilarating.

 Because I had no idea about how to go about getting a student loan, I figured I’d have to get one from my bank in my home town, not realizing that I could have gotten one anywhere.
 And since I had no car, I took the bus from my college campus into New York City, then took a bus from NYC to my home town where I then walked about a mile to the bank and applied for the loan.
 Then I reversed the entire journey as I headed from my home town to NYC and then back to my dorm.
 It took me an entire day, but I got the loan and learned that anything I set my mind to could be achieved.